-Budgets must be justified in detail, including all subcontracts and consulting fees, including, if applicable, any additional costs that would be funded from another source.
-Allowable Project Costs for research funded by CIRM are detailed in the CIRM Grants Administration Policy for Discovery and Translation Stage Programs.
+Budgets must be justified in detail, including 3rd party subcontracts and consulting, as well as, if applicable, any additional costs that would be funded from another source.
+Allowable Project Costs for research funded by CIRM are detailed in the CIRM Grants Administration Policy for Discovery, Translation and Education Stage Projects.
 Generally, project costs for personnel, supplies, travel, equipment, and subcontracts may be claimed.
 Limits for specific cost categories must be observed.